alasca-association/tarook/docs/user/explanation/services/nginx-ingress-controller.rst

 ========================

-The NGINX Ingress controller is an optional component which can be automatically configured and rolled out by YAOOK/K8s.
+The NGINX Ingress controller is an optional component which can be automatically configured and rolled out by Tarook.
 To enable and configure it, please refer to the :ref:`NGINX ingress configuration<configuration-options.yk8s.k8s-service-layer.ingress>`.